mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 ## BMS feature comparison

+All drivers are UART/TTL or RS485, except those with BLE or CAN in the name.
+BLE stands for Bluetooth connection, and CAN stands for CAN bus connection.

 Some BMS drivers support also BMS from other manifacturers.
 Check the [Supported BMS](./supported-bms.md) page for more info.

 | Feature                               | ANT | Daly | Daly CAN | Daren485 | ECS                | EG4 LiFePOWER | EG4 LL | Felicity Solar | Heltec Modbus | HLPdata BMS4S | JKBMS            | JKBMS BLE <sup>(3)</sup> | JKBMS CAN | JKBMS CAN V2 <sup>(5)</sup> | JKBMS PB Model | LiTime BMS | LLT/JBD | LLT/JBD BLE <sup>(3)</sup> | MNB <sup>(1)</sup> | Pace BMS | Renogy | Seplos | Seplos v3 | Sinowealth <sup>(1)</sup> |